WDI-SEA/express-weather-by-zip/README.md

 * Fork and clone this repository.
 * Make "entry point" for your app (`touch index.js`).
 * Run `npm init -y` to setup our folder.
-* Install your dependencies (Express, EJS, [Weather-JS](https://www.npmjs.com/package/weather-js)).
+* Install your dependencies (Express, [Weather-JS](https://www.npmjs.com/package/weather-js)).
 * Create a `.gitignore` file
 * Run `git init` to initialize git in folder.
 * Start writing out Express app in `index.js`.

-## Requirements/App Map
+## Requirements

-* Index.js file should include the following routes/views:
+Index.js file should include the following routes:

-  - `/`: homepage that includes some instructions for the user, and a form that includes a text input and a submit button.
-The text input should query for a zipcode, and the form should then as a post method send the zipcode to your backend for use.
-This route should take both GET and POST methods.
-  - `/weather`: a results page that displays the weather in the location given by the user.
-Display whichever data points from your `Weather-JS` call that you find relevant/interesting.
+- `/`: a GET route:
+  - It sends an HTML document from the backend.
-  - `/weather/:zipcode`: a GET route that returns the weather data for whichever zipcode the user passes to route.
+  - The HTML document should include a form for the user to submit a zipcode.
+  - When the user submits the form, the submission should trigger the `/weather` GET route.
+- `/weather`: a GET route:
+  - It grabs the zipcode from the form submission.
+  - It uses the `Weather-JS` node package to find weather data for that zipcode.
+  - It sends that data to the client.
+- `/weather/:zipcode`: a GET route:
+  - It grabs the zipcode from URL parameter.
+  - It uses the `Weather-JS` node package to find weather data for that zipcode.
+  - It sends that data to the client.
 ## Bonuses

-* Write an if statement that passes one template if the weather is "nice" outside, and another if it is not.
-You get to decide what constitutes "nice" in this case!
 * Write a function that queries a random zipcode for the weather, and returns the `/weather/:zipcode` route with the result.

 ---